Legendary Iwasa Matabei and his three epic scrolls of tales

 The cover of the scroll (the very end of the strip) is lined with opulent gold-embroidered fabric on the outer side, and gold-leafed on the inner side.
-The paper used has a particular chrysanthemum and water flow pattern, and an identical pattern is found in the rifle instruction book Jiki Yagura, which was signed by daimyo Matsudaira Tadanao, suggesting his involvement in the commissioning of the scroll.
+The paper used has a particular chrysanthemum and water flow pattern, and an identical design is found in the rifle instruction book Jiki Yagura, which was signed by daimyo Matsudaira Tadanao, suggesting his involvement in the commissioning of the scroll.
 The actual year of creation is unknown.
-Perhaps during the mid-seventeenth century, when the artist stayed in Fukui.
-Alternatively, the late-sixteenth century has been suggested based on the style of paper decoration and lining.
+Perhaps during the mid-seventeenth century, when the artist lived in Fukui.
+Alternatively, the late-sixteenth century has been suggested based on the style of the paper decoration and lining.
 Its provenance extends back to Matsudaira Nobunori, the first lord of Tsuyama Domain (present-day Okayama).

 Illustrated scroll, The Tale of Princess Jōruri, attributed to Iwasa Matabei, 17th century (Edo period), Important Cultural Property

 The story features the same Ushiwaka from the Tale of Yamanaka Tokiwa and comprises twelve chapters in four parts.
 The script in the scroll has one part missing.
 The main theme of the story is a romantic liaison between the young man and Jōruri, a daughter of an influential commoner family in the town of Yahagi.
 It was a favorite story of the late-sixteenth century, often narrated by blind Buddhists for entertainment.
 Later, in the seventeenth century, it was adopted as a jōruri puppet play and performed for commoner audiences widely.